Rush (band): 1989–2000: Return to guitar-oriented sound and hiatus

 The transition from synthesizers to more guitar-oriented and organic instrumentation continued with Counterparts (1993) and its follow-up, Test for Echo (1996), both produced in collaboration with Peter Collins.
 Up to this point, Counterparts and Test for Echo were two of Rush's most guitar-driven albums.
-The latter album also includes elements of jazz- and swing-style drumming by Peart, that he had learned from drum coach Freddie Gruber during the interim between Counterparts and Test for Echo.
-"Stick It Out" from Counterparts reached the summit of the US Mainstream Rock Tracks Chart with the album peaking at No. 2 in the US and No. 6 in Canada.
+The latter album also includes elements of jazz and swing-style drumming by Peart, which he had learned from drum coach Freddie Gruber during the interim between Counterparts and Test for Echo.
+"Stick It Out" from Counterparts reached the summit of the US Mainstream Rock Tracks Chart, with the album peaking at No. 2 in the US and No. 6 in Canada.
 Test for Echo reached the Top 5 in both countries, with the title track again topping the US Mainstream Rock Tracks Chart.
 In October 1996, in support of Test For Echo, the band embarked on a North American tour, the band's first without an opening act and dubbed "An Evening with Rush".
-The tour was broken up into two segments spanning October through December 1996 and May through July 1997.
+The tour was broken into two segments, spanning October through December 1996 and May through July 1997.

 After the conclusion of the Test for Echo tour in 1997, the band entered a five-year hiatus primarily due to personal tragedies in Peart's life.
-Peart's daughter Selena died in a car crash in August 1997, followed by the death of his wife Jacqueline from cancer in June 1998.
-Peart took a hiatus to mourn and reflect, during which he travelled extensively throughout North America on his BMW motorcycle, covering 88,000 km.
-In his book, Ghost Rider: Travels on the Healing Road, Peart writes of how he had told his bandmates at Selena's funeral, "consider me retired."
+Peart's daughter Selena died in a car crash in August 1997, and his wife Jacqueline died of cancer in June 1998.
+Peart went on hiatus to mourn and reflect.
+During that time, he travelled extensively throughout North America on his BMW motorcycle, covering 88,000 km.
+In his book Ghost Rider: Travels on the Healing Road, Peart writes of how he had told his bandmates at Selena's funeral, "consider me retired."
 This left the band's future uncertain, and Lee and Lifeson prepared an archival album, Different Stages, for release during the hiatus.
 Mixed by producer Paul Northfield and engineered by Terry Brown, it is a three-disc live album featuring recorded performances from the band's Counterparts, Test For Echo, and A Farewell to Kings tours, dedicated to the memory of Selena and Jacqueline.
-After a time of grief and recovery, and while visiting long-time Rush photographer Andrew MacNaughtan in Los Angeles, Peart was introduced to his future wife, photographer Carrie Nuttall, whom he married on September 9, 2000.
-By the following year, Peart had decided to return to Rush.
+After a time of grief and recovery, and while visiting longtime Rush photographer Andrew MacNaughton in Los Angeles, Peart was introduced to his future wife, photographer Carrie Nuttall, and they married on September 9, 2000.
+In 2001, Peart decided to return to Rush.